 • Certification from U.S. Department of Health and Human Services (HHS) Office of Refugee Resettlement (ORR)

 • Office of Refugee Resettlement (ORR) eligibility letter (if under 18)

 • Alien number (also called alien registration number or USCIS number) or I-94 number

-We would love to review your situation and see if you qualify, the best solution is to call us at 877-561-3360.
+We would love to review your situation and see if you qualify for Obamacare, the best solution is to call us at 877-561-3360.

-You must file a federal tax return and if married file a joint tax return in order to qualify for help paying for your insurance.
+You must file a federal tax return and, if married, file a joint tax return in order to qualify for help paying for Obamacare.

-Due to more people being eligible even small business owners are thinking about Individual plans, with the HRA rules in place, this is something to consider.
+Due to more people being eligible, even small business owners are thinking about Individual plans.
+With the Health Reimbursement Arrangement (HRA) rules in place, this is definitely something to consider.
 Please call us at 877-561-3360 so we can discuss possible options.

-You can enroll in Marketplace health coverage through August 15 due to the coronavirus disease 2019 (COVID-19) emergency.
+There are several life events that will allow you to qualify for a Special Enrollment Period.
+Some examples include marriage, moving, having a baby, and more.
 More people than ever before qualify for help paying for health coverage, even those who weren’t eligible in the past!

 When we help you apply for Marketplace coverage, you’ll find out if you qualify for a premium tax credit that lowers your monthly premium.

 The amount of your premium tax credit depends on the estimated household income for 2021 that you put on your Marketplace application.